mantidproject/mantid/docs/source/release/v4.0.0/diffraction.rst

 - The Powder Diffraction GUI now remembers whether linear or logarithmic binning was selected between uses.
 - Fixed a bug in :ref:`GenerateGroupingPowder <algm-GenerateGroupingPowder>` which caused detectors without corresponding spectrum to get included in grouping.
 - :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>` now does not use cache file when the grouping has changed.
+- :ref:`PowderILLParameterScan <algm-PowderILLParameterScan>` will now accept also single run, when the time normalisation is enabled.

 New Algorithms
 ##############